-Laying in the South Pacific with tropical waters and an amazing Polynesian culture - Fiji is a tropical paradise!
+Laying in the South Pacific with tropical waters and an amazing Melanesian culture with Polynesian influences - Fiji is a tropical paradise!
 Find out about diving Mellow Yellow in the famous Bligh Water after Cyclone Winston!

 Fiji is known as the soft coral capital of the world!
-Laying in the South Pacific with tropical waters and an amazing Polynesian culture - Fiji is a tropical paradise!
+Laying in the South Pacific with tropical waters and an amazing Melanesian culture with Polynesian influences - Fiji is a tropical paradise!
 Diving in Fiji has been on my bucket list for a very long time.
 After working as a Divemaster in Hawaii and exploring dive sites in French Polynesia I could not wait to explore another dive area in Oceania.

 After comparing our options to dive Bligh Water (liveaboards are out of budget) there were three dive centers: Ra Divers (Volivoli Beach Resort), Dive Wananavu Fiji (Wananavu Beach Resort) and Safari Lodge Divers (Nananu-i-Ra Island).
 Ra Divers/Volivoli was still not operating after Winston and since we were on a road trip around the island staying a few days on another island did not fit our schedule.

 Diving Fiji after Cyclone WinstonWe have been warned that Cyclone Winston (February 2016) destroyed a lot of the country.
 Above the water you can still see many houses without roofs and people living in tents.
 Unicef tents are used to teach the children since the schools have been destroyed as well.
 The famous dive spots E6 and Mount Mutiny (Rainbow Wall) are badly damaged; broken hard corals and loss of sea fans (Gorgonians) and soft corals.
 We were wondering how damaged other dive spots would be and, of course, if it was worth the money...